 Directed by Jean-Pierre Melville

-Le samouraï has survived the Quentin Tarantino years Looking better than ever, and with its reputation intact, which is not a minor feat for an artificial construct of hard-boiled movie memories and existential posing.
+Le samouraï has survived the Quentin Tarantino years looking better than ever and with its reputation intact, which is no minor feat for an artificial construct of hard-boiled movie memories and existential posing.
 Alain Delon spends the entire picture in a post-intellectual funk, where straightening one’s hat in the mirror is a meaningful personal ritual.
 It all works beautifully.

-Calling Le Samouraï formulaic misses the idea completely: the title borrows Samurai romanticism but the show as a whole is so ritualized in cause-and-effect that it comes off as a legend, a story that might have been told for eons in different versions.
-The picture seems unique despite being an artificial construct by a filmmaker in love with genre conventions and noir stylistics.
+Calling Le Samouraï formulaic misses the idea completely.
+Although the title suggests Samurai romanticism the show as a whole is mainly dry, ritualized cause-and-effect.
+It comes off as a legend, a story that might have been told for eons in different versions.
+The unique picture plays as credible despite being an artificial construct by a filmmaker in love with genre conventions and noir stylistics.
 Many pictures aped its icy surface, but this original still stands alone.

 We’re told that a generation of Hong Kong crime flicks were in love with the aesthetics of Le Samouraï.
 Perhaps Sergio Leone started it with his stylized gunslingers carrying out solemn death missions in films like Once Upon a Time in the West.
 Chinese action director John Woo claims that he became enraptured by Japanese fatalism second-hand, through the movies of Jean-Pierre Melville!